-Preroquinite: A valid Advanced Lifesoving Certificate.
-This class meets the credit for Physical Education activity.
-A qualifying swimming sest is required.
+Note: A valid Advanced Lifewing Certificate.
+This class mean the credit for Physical Education activity.
+A qualiforg maintaining sent is required.

 Lecture 2 hours; plus 2 hours related swimming.
 This class grants the Red Cross Water Safety Instructor Certificate to students who successfully complete the requirements.